theANDrew5/sharing_tools_bot/README.md

 # sharing_tools_bot

-System for tools sharing based on Telegram bot.
+System for tools sharing in lab based on Telegram bot.